wonarii/CART210-glossary/glossary.md

 - **.org** : Noncommercial organizations (before 1996).
 - **.int** : International organizations.

 Today, other domains were added with the expansion of the Internet, allowing for a larger pool of available namespaces.[^google06dnsbind] Big companies like Apple, Google, Audible, Amazon, Best Buy, and more own TLDs that are reserved strictly for their use and inaccessible to the public.
+[E-commerce](../main/glossary.md#E-commerce) businesses rely on the DNS to ensure their clients can easily navigate to their websites.

 ### DNS and New Media
 The obvious relation between the DNS and new media is through everything that needs to connect to the Internet.
 Therefore, all new media platforms in the form of websites, applications and other online formats require IP addresses and a corresponding domain name.
 Without the DNS, it would be much harder to navigate the Web and access new media content.

-#### TLDs and New Media Art
+#### Top-Level Domains and New Media Art
 The DNS allows artists to choose namespaces that correspond to their work and specializations.
 This creates room for artists to express themselves by using the DNS and namespaces as a way to establish a unique name reflecting their brand.

 Several examples of top-level domains available for artists, designers and creators to buy include: